-If you want to work while at the University, make sure any work does not breach the conditions of your visa as well as taking care to maintain a balance between employment and studies.
+If you want to work while at the University, you must make sure that any work does not breach the conditions of your visa, while taking care to maintain a balance between employment and studies.
 This information is only about visa restrictions on working.
 You will also need to keep to University guidelines.

 If you have a Tier 4 student visa for degree level study

 Your Tier 4 visa sticker or your Biometric Residence Permit card should indicate that you have restricted work permission, for example:

 - Work limited 20 hrs p/w term time

 - Work 20 hrs max in term-time

 - Work limit as in PBS rules 20hrs p/w

 If you have a Tier 4 visa granted for degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.